Here are six tips to help you reach your goal:

-As a bilingual teacher, you have a lot to offer.
+2. Use your multilingual skills to get an edge on the competition.As a bilingual teacher, you have a lot to offer.
 Unlike a teacher who just speaks English, you can comfortably teach classes of total beginners (whether children or adults), since you are able to explain vocabulary and grammar concepts, when necessary, in their native tongue.
-Can you apply to foreign countries where your native tongue is spoken?
-Emphasize this when applying!
+Emphasize this when applying to teach in countries where your native tongue is spoken.

-You may have studied English education in your home country, and that’s a great background.
-However, having a TEFL certificate that is internationally recognized will add to your credentials and help to get a foot in the door with language schools.
-Classroom-based certification courses such as the Cambridge CELTA or Bridge IDELT are especially respected and can show prospective employers you are serious about the profession of teaching English.
+3. Get as qualified as possible.You may have studied English education in your home country, and that’s a great background (and probably more than most native English-speaking teachers will have).
+However, also having a TEFL certificate that is internationally recognized (and at least 100 hours) will add to your credentials and help you meet the specific requirements of language schools.
+Classroom-based certification courses such as the Cambridge CELTA or Bridge IDELT (offered online and in person) are especially respected and can go a step further to show prospective employers you are serious about the profession of teaching English.